1 Missed Call

 Lisa Duke

-After stepping away from the industry to raise a family, Lisa returns with absolute clarity about the kind of work she wants to make: work that matters, that earns its place, and that treats its audience as intelligent adults.
+BA (Hons) English and Drama, trained at The Space Dundee.
+Lisa returns to theatre with absolute clarity about the kind of work she wants to make — work that matters, earns its place, and treats its audience as intelligent adults.

-Years spent supporting a loved one through mental ill health have sharpened her understanding of what this subject demands: precision, emotional honesty, and the courage to resist easy answers.
-She brings all of that to this production.
+Years spent supporting a loved one through mental ill health sharpen her understanding of what this subject demands: precision, emotional honesty, and the courage to resist easy answers.